Semi-abelian analogues of Schanuel Conjecture and applications: Semi-abelian analogues of Schanuel conjecture

 \begin{remark} If $s=0$, and so in particular $R_i=P_i \in A(K)$ for $i=1, \dots n$, under the hypothesis of Conjecture \ref{WSA-V2} the above inequality becomes

 which is the Weak Abelian Schanuel conjecture so called in \cite{V18} and \cite[Conjecture 3]{PSS}. \end{remark}

 A weak version of the Relative Semi-abelian conjecture \ref{WSA-V2} is

-\begin{conjecture}[Weak Relative Semi-abelian conjecture] Let $G$ be a semi-abelian variety defined over $\oQQ$ and denote by $\Omega_G$ its set of periods.
-Let $r$ be a point of $\Lie G_\CC$, then the transcendence degree over $\overline{\QQ(\Omega_G)}$ of the field generated by the components of $r$ and of $\exp_G(r)$ is at least the dimension of the smallest translate in $G$ of an algebraic group defined over $\oQQ$ and which contains $\exp_G(r)$. \end{conjecture}
+\begin{conjecture}[Weak Relative Semi-abelian conjecture] Let $G$ be a semi-abelian variety defined over $\oQQ$ and denote by $\Omega_G$ its matrix of periods.
+Let $r$ be a point of $\Lie G_\CC$, then the transcendence degree over ${\QQ(\Omega_G)}$ of the field generated by $r$ and $\exp_G(r)$ is at least the dimension of the smallest translate in $G$ of an algebraic group defined over $\oQQ$ and which contains $\exp_G(r)$. \end{conjecture}

-To deduce this statement from Conjecture \ref{WSA-V2}, it suffices to observe that the transcendence degree over $\overline{\mathbb Q(\Omega_G)}$ of the field generated by the integrals of second kind is bounded above by $\dim B_Q$ and moreover $\dim B_Q+\dim Z(1)$ is the dimension of the torsor $E$ by Lemma \ref{lem:tildeR}.
+To deduce this statement from Conjecture \ref{WSA-V2}, it suffices to observe that the transcendence degree over ${\mathbb Q(\Omega_G)}$ of the field generated by the integrals of the second kind is bounded above by $\dim B_Q$ and moreover $\dim B_Q+\dim Z(1)$ is the dimension of the torsor $E$ by Lemma \ref{lem:tildeR}.

 We now compute the dimension of $B_Q$, which is equal to $\dim B-\dim B_{v^*}$.
 With the same notations as in \S 3.1, applying Lemma \ref{lem:Poincarereducibility} to $B_{v^*}$ we get

 with $s_i$ the dimension of the $F_i$-vector space generated in $A_i$ by the points $\pi^*_{ij}(Q_k)$, $j=1,\dots,r_i$, $k=1,\dots,s$.
 Together with \eqref{eq:dimbmax}, this gives